rxcle/rxindi-support/readme.md

 ### More?
 This only scratches the surface of possibilities.
 Want to know more?

-- See the included full user manual that is included with Rxindi.
+- Read the [full user manual](help.md), which is also included with Rxindi.
 - Watch video's on the [Rxcle YouTube Channel](https://www.youtube.com/channel/UCiSFFEuOoIQdk6mivM3eGkQ)

 ## Examples